bless643/bless643/README.md

 - 📫 How to reach me **fawolebless1@hotmail.com**

-- 📄 Know about my experiences [fawoleblessing.com](fawoleblessing.com)
+- 📄 Know about my experience [fawoleblessing.com](fawoleblessing.com)

 - ⚡ Fun fact **The first computer programmer was a woman named Ada Lovelace, who wrote the world's first machine algorithm in the mid-1800s.**